Harvest Small Business Finance Review

 Positive Reviews & Testimonials

-As mentioned, Harvest Small Business Finance does not have consumer reviews available online through websites such as TrustPilot, the Better Business Bureau, or Google.
-Harvest does, however, have testimonial videos posted on its own website.
-In these videos, borrowers praise the company’s:
+As mentioned, Harvest Small Business Finance does not have many consumer reviews available online.
+Harvest does, however, have testimonial videos posted on its website.
+In these videos, borrowers praise the company for the following reasons:

 - Creative financial solutions